 Francis Ford Coppola

-In 1962, Coppola’s student screenplay Pilma Pilma won the Samuel Goldwyn Award at UCLA, after which he began his professional career in earnest.
+In 1962, Coppola’s student screenplay Pilma Pilma won the Samuel Goldwyn Writing Award at UCLA, after which he began his professional career in earnest.
 His adaptations of Reflections in a Golden Eye, This Property Is Condemned, and Is Paris Burning? were produced, making him a much-in-demand screenwriter.
-He also wrote a script about George Patton, and in 1970, Patton won 7 Academy Awards including Best Picture and Best Adapted Screenplay, shared by Coppola with co-writer Edmund H. North.
+He also wrote a script about George Patton, and in 1970, Patton won seven Academy Awards including Best Picture and Best Adapted Screenplay, shared by Coppola with co-writer Edmund H. North.

-Coppola second film, You’re a Big Boy Now (1966), which earned him his MFA at UCLA, marked his first appearance at the Cannes Film Festival, where he would later enjoy acclaim, twice winning the Palme d’Or (The Conversation, 1972; Apocalypse Now, 1979).
+Coppola's second film, You’re a Big Boy Now (1966), which earned him his M.F.A. at UCLA, marked his first appearance at the Cannes Film Festival, where he would later enjoy acclaim, twice winning the Palme d’Or (The Conversation, 1972; Apocalypse Now, 1979).
 He directed Fred Astaire in Finian’s Rainbow, adapted from the Broadway musical, followed by an original work, The Rain People.
-Coppola's ability to make The Rain People with a minimum of studio interference, inspired him to establish, along with his friend George Lucas, American Zoetrope, a San Francisco-based production center for young independent filmmakers.
+Coppola's ability to make The Rain People with a minimum of studio interference inspired him to establish, along with his friend George Lucas, American Zoetrope, a San Francisco-based production center for young independent filmmakers.
 Lucas’s first two features, THX 1138 (1971) and American Graffiti (1973) were produced under its aegis.
 But the company was high maintenance, and in 1970 Coppola was persuaded to direct a gangster picture based upon a best-selling novel by Mario Puzo, The Godfather.
 The Godfather created a sensation upon release, altering the course of his career, along with its equally successful follow-up, The Godfather, Part II.
 In between the two gangster epics, Coppola made The Conversation (1974) from his original screenplay, a thriller about wiretapping and responsibility which endures as one of his most admired and influential pictures.

 In 1976, Coppola began Apocalypse Now, financing the Vietnam War epic himself.
-Almost everything that could go wrong did: star Martin Sheen suffered a heart attack; co-star Marlon Brando showed up grotesquely overweight; a typhoon destroyed the sets.
+Almost everything that could go wrong did: Star Martin Sheen suffered a heart attack; co-star Marlon Brando showed up grotesquely overweight; a typhoon destroyed the sets.
 Shooting stopped, then re-started, and the budget skyrocketed, delaying the film’s release until 1979.
 Stylistically, Apocalypse Now was so unusual, especially for a war film, that critics were originally divided.
-Nonetheless, its box office was over time hugely successful, and Apocalypse Now has come to be regarded as a masterpiece, influencing generations of directors across the globe.
+Nonetheless, its box office was, over time, hugely successful, and Apocalypse Now has come to be regarded as a masterpiece, influencing generations of directors across the globe.

 The 1980s brought about a radical change in Coppola’s career.
-Desiring to create an electronically modern filmmaking facility, he bought Hollywood General Studios and renamed it “Zoetrope Studios.”
+Desiring to create an electronically modern filmmaking facility, he bought Hollywood General Studios and renamed it Zoetrope Studios.
 Production immediately began on Hammett, directed by Wim Wenders, and soon thereafter on One From the Heart, a musical.
 Some of the innovations that came out of this period were "previsualization" (a phrase coined by Coppola), use of ethernet as a means of departments communicating, word processing for screenplays (which garnered much suspicion from the Writers Guild who thought that a computer was actually writing the scripts), re-introduction of video assist, the development of 5.1 stereo sound, electronic editing, and experimentation with high-definition.
 But cost overruns incited an avalanche of negative publicity which deleteriously affected reception to the films.
 Ownership of the facility passed into the hands of creditors, and Coppola returned to Northern California.

 Coppola has always been a dreamer, but he is one of those rare people who determinedly has turned his dreams into reality.
 With the imagination of a child and an ever-curious mind, he continues to pursue his conviction that the magic combination of talent and technology, which was the basis of the birth of the motion picture, can continue to combine in ever new ways.